1918 Dutch cabinet formation

 A cabinet formation took place in Netherlands after the general election of 3 July 1918.
 The formation led to the swearing-in of the first Ruijs de Beerenbrouck cabinet on 9 September 1918, compromising the General League of Roman Catholic Electoral Associations (AB), the Anti-Revolutionary Party (ARP) and the Christian Historical Union (CHU).

 Background

 During the First World War, in which the Netherlands remained neutral, the Cort van der Linden cabinet, led by the liberal Pieter Cort van der Linden, was in power.
 Despite some right-wing and left-wing politicians advocating for the cabinet's continuity due to the ongoing war, queen Wilhelmina desired a new government.
 She believed the current cabinet was exhausted, particularly concerning food supply issues.
 Before the elections, she discussed the formation of a new cabinet with ARP politician Alexander Willem Frederik Idenburg and CHU politician Alexander de Savornin Lohman, both of whom rejected the plan.
-She also attempted to appoint former ARP minister Hendrik Colijn as a minister without portfolio, but he declined, citing his inability to abruptly resign as director of the Bataafsche Petroleum Maatschappij (B.P.M.).
+She also attempted to appoint former ARP minister Hendrik Colijn as a minister without portfolio, but he declined, citing his inability to abruptly resign as director of Bataafse Petroleum Maatschappij.